-Day 9: A drive via Narva brings you to the Estonian border where you cross Russian boarder and continue on to St Petersburg.
+Day 9: Drive via Narva brings you to the Estonian border where you cross Russian boarder and continue on to St Petersburg.

 Day 10: In the morning, a general tour of St. Petersburg includes visiting the outstanding architectural monuments such as the Palace Square and Alexander’s Column, the Senate Square, Mariinsky Palace, the Spit (Strelka) of the Basil Island with Rostral Columns, the numerous bridges and granite-clad embankments criss-crossing the city in many directions.
 The tour continues along the fantastic Nevsky Prospect, the main thoroughfare of the city, lined with countless historical buildings, palaces and cathedrals.

-In the afternoon, a visit to St. Isaac’s Cathedral filled with hundreds of paintings, sculptures and mosaics by 19th century masters, Peter and Paul Fortress, the historical centre of the city on the Neva river as well as one of the most interesting and beautiful architectural landmarks.
+In the afternoon, visit to St. Isaac’s Cathedral filled with hundreds of paintings, sculptures and mosaics by 19th century masters, Peter and Paul Fortress, the historical centre of the city on the Neva river as well as one of the most interesting and beautiful architectural landmarks.

-Day 11: A morning visit to the Hermitage housing a tremendous collection of Western European art, including such masters as Leonardo da Vinci and Raphael.
+Day 11: Morning visit to the Hermitage housing a tremendous collection of Western European art, including such masters as Leonardo da Vinci and Raphael.

 Afternoon tour takes you to Catherine’s Palace and Park in Pushkin.
 The Museum encompasses the 250-year history of this famous monument, and makes visitors aware of the work of the architects who participated in its construction and decoration in 18th and 19th centuries.

 Day 12: Early morning transfer to the railway station for the train to Helsinki.
 Upon arrival, transfer to your hotel with a guided sightseeing tour of Helsinki showing the most important sights: the Opera, Finlandia Hall, the Senate and Market Squares, broad boulevards and the domed Russian Orthodox Cathedral.